jonnonz1/nz-statute-book/acts/public/2024/local-government-water-services-preliminary-arrangements-act-2024.md

 (1) This section applies if a territorial authority— (a) is deciding whether or not to establish, join, or amend—
-    (i) a water services council-controlled organisation; or (ii) a joint local government arrangement under section 137 of the LGA2002; or (b) before adopting its water services delivery plan, is making decisions in relation to an anticipated or proposed model or arrangement for delivering water services in its water services delivery plan (see section 13(1)﻿(k)).
+    (i) a water services council-controlled organisation; or (ii) a joint water service provider arrangement under section 26 of the Local Government (Water Services) Act 2025; or (b) before adopting its water services delivery plan, is making decisions in relation to an anticipated or proposed model or arrangement for delivering water services in its water services delivery plan (see section 13(1)﻿(k)).
 (2) In the course of that decision-making process, the territorial authority— (a) must identify both of the following 2 options for delivering water services: